AshishYadav2210/handwritten-text-line-detection/README.md

 What does this project do?

-It is a python tool to detect the text lines in an image of a hand-written document.
+-It is a python tool to detect the text lines in an image of a hand-written document.

 Why is this project useful?